 Things that will not only make our life easier as the teacher, but also the lives of our students too.

 *Please know this list is not endorsed by RGS and I am not being compensated to write this post.
 Any suggestions are honestly and truthfully my own.
+This list was curated in 2017 and all links have been updated to similar products on Amazon.

 1. I Reached My Goal!
-Silicone Bracelets Set
+Silicone Bracelets Set (no longer available)

 All of our students with special needs have goals and objectives they are working to master.
 What better way to celebrate the mastery of a skill or goal with one of these bracelets!